mavyfaby/hlsc/README.md

 - [x] Compile high-level simpletron into low-level instructions.
 - [x] Include only used variables to improve memory efficiency.
+- [x] Show error if variable declared but doesn't have a value.
 - [x] Detect whether the variable already exists.
 - [x] Detect whether the variable is already declared.
 - [x] Detect whether the instruction is valid.